Nickelodeon (Japanese TV channel): History

-Nickelodeon launched on DirecTV channel 272 on November 15, 1998 in Japan.
+Nickelodeon launched on DirecTV channel 272 on November 15, 1998, in Japan.
 The withdrawal of DirecTV from Japan led to Nickelodeon moving to SKY PerfecTV! channel 278 on October 1, 2000.
-In January 2006, Nickelodeon switched to telecommunications service utilization broadcasting, and moved to channel 751 on SKY PerfecTV! while also being available on select cable providers.
+In January 2006, Nickelodeon switched to telecommunications service utilization broadcasting and moved to channel 751 on SKY PerfecTV! while also being available on select cable providers across Japan.
 The channel was renewed in October 2006.

-Nickelodeon stopped broadcasting on September 30, 2009 due to robust domestic and international competition.
+Nickelodeon closed in Japan on September 30, 2009, due to declining ratings and robust domestic and international competition.
 Viacom continued to distribute select Nickelodeon series to its other networks (including MTV Japan), DTH satellite channels, and terrestrial television networks.
 NHK Educational TV, which had already been airing SpongeBob SquarePants, premiered The Penguins of Madagascar and iCarly in 2010.
-Nickelodeon's programs were also broadcast on Animax in Japan under a television block titled "NickTime", starting with SpongeBob SquarePants from September 1, 2010.
+Nickelodeon's programs (including SpongeBob SquarePants) were also broadcast on Animax in Japan under a television block titled "NickTime", which premiered on September 1, 2010.
 The official Nickelodeon website remained online, with program information, website games and downloadable content.

-On October 18, 2017, Viacom announced it would re-launch the Nickelodeon channel on dTV (a subscription TV streaming service of NTT Docomo).
-Nickelodeon re-launched on dTV and Hulu Japan on January 30, 2018.
-An official Facebook account opened on April 20.
+On October 18, 2017, Viacom announced it would relaunch the Nickelodeon channel on dTV (a subscription TV streaming service of NTT Docomo).
+Nickelodeon relaunched on dTV and Hulu Japan on January 30, 2018.
+An official Facebook account was created on April 20.
 The Nickelodeon channel launched on Amazon Prime Video on July 3.
-Nickelodeon was available on music.jp from March 15, 2019 to January 31, 2021.
+Nickelodeon was available on music.jp from March 15, 2019, to January 31, 2021.
 On April 28, 2021, Rakuten TV began offering Nick+, a collection of Nickelodeon programs available for 440 yen per month.
 On January 31, 2022, the linear Nickelodeon channel was discontinued.
-The following day, Nickelodeon renewed its video-on-demand distribution agreement with Amazon Prime Video.
-Some of the network's series continue to broadcast through separate syndication deals with Japanese broadcasters.
+The following day, Nickelodeon renewed its video-on-demand distribution agreement with Amazon Prime Video which lasted until 2024, when the VOD channel converted into Paramount+.
+Some of the channel's series continue to broadcast through separate syndication deals with Japanese broadcasters, for example SpongeBob SquarePants airs on Kids Station and NHK E.